unr/namless-idle-tui/README.md

 A terminal-based idle game where you trade in the economy of feelings.
 Extract emotions from experiences, refine them into pure essence, and serve customers seeking specific emotional states.

+## A notice about vibe coding

+This is mostly a vibe coded experimental project in my spare time, investigating how to solve ideas for side projects in new technology.
+The primary focus here is to mess around with python, the terminal, and game design in general.
+A _vast_ majority of the code written at this time is not written by me.

 ## Quick Start

 ### Prerequisites